LumingSun/ML4DB-paper-list/README.md

 * Selectivity estimation for range predicates using lightweight models (VLDB 2019)

 * (Review) An Empirical Analysis of Deep Learning for Cardinality Estimation (arXiv 2019)

+* Flexible Operator Embeddings via Deep Learning (arXiv 2019)

+* Improved Cardinality Estimation by Learning Queries Containment Rates (EDBT 2020)

+* NN-based Transformation of Any SQL Cardinality Estimator for Handling DISTINCT, AND, OR and NOT (2020)

+* QuickSel: Quick Selectivity Learning with Mixture Models (SIGMOD 2020)
 ### Cost Estimation
 #### Single Query
 * Statistical learning techniques for costing XML queries (VLDB 2005)